marlinarnz/quetzal_germany/README.md

 You can define own scenarios "the quetzal way": Open the `parameters.xls` file and add a new column with your scenario name.
 Name it under "general/description" and refer to "base" as a "general/parent" scenario.
 All values, which you don't change in your new column are taken from the parent column.

 You can now adjust parameters and run the model with new values.
 To do so, either use the `00_launcher` by typing your scenario name (column name in `parameters.xls`) in the list of scenarios (fourth cell).
 All scenario names in this list will be executed in parallel.
 The other option is running the notebooks manually and defining the variable `scenario` to your name (very first cell).

+If you installed the car ownership module, you can compute changed car availabilities by running the correspondingly named notebook from the launcher (or manually).
+Further details are given in the notebook and in the Readme of the car ownership module.

 ## Network generation and example for custom region